swgee/swgee.github.io/about.md

 <img src="assets/images/headshot.jpg" alt="Me" width="100" height="100" style="border-radius: 50%;">

-Hey, I'm Ben.
-I am an InfoSec practitioner passionate about all things tech.
-I started this blog to capture information on topics I want to learn more about.
+Hey!
+I'm Ben.
+I am an InfoSec practitioner that is passionate about the impact technology has on society and culture.

+I started this blog to capture information on topics I want to learn more about, and channel my learning into a creative and structured output while sharing with others.
 Such topics include, but are not limited to, security architecture, vulnerability research, new developments in tech, and cyber warfare.
-This blog aims to channel my learning into a creative and structured output while sharing the knowledge with others.

 Thanks for visiting, feel free to reach out and let me know what you think. :space_invader: